The 11 Quarterback CommandmentsSeptember 10, 2009 at 9:39 am | Posted in Quarterback Commandments | Leave a comment

 Quarterback Commandment No. 11: Don’t be a celebrity quarterback.
 We don’t need any of those.
 We need battlefield commanders that are willing to fight it out, every day, every week, and every season, and lead their team to win after win after win.

 Spiritual Application: Christian ministers are not to seek glory for themselves.
-The Christian life is a race and battle and a pilgrimage, not a parade or an awards banquet.
+The Christian life is a race and a battle and a pilgrimage, not a parade or an awards banquet.
 A Christian minister may be a leading soldier in the battle of the Christian life, but He still serves a Commander Who is over him.
 This Commander reminds us not to get ourselves enmeshed in this world’s false ideas of leadership, to the point where we forget to serve, and expect to be served.
 (I Thessalonians 2:2, 6; II Timothy 2:3-4)